 - Email 5: make an offer.
 Again, offer a smaller discount, like 10% off, to get the product they were unable to win in the giveaway.

 - Email 6: last chance on the offer.
 Use urgency to convince your customer to buy.

 - Email 7: some time in the near future, offer a slightly bigger discount (around 15%) that the customer can use on the product.

 It’s a simple formula, but it’s one that’s taken us a while to perfect.
 Take a look at how one of our giveaway automations has fared over time:

 The success of this automation comes directly from the formula we outlined above.

 Building hype before the announcement is important.
 It reminds subscribers why they entered the giveaway.
 It makes them anxious to win, and disappointed when they don’t.
 They realize that now they won’t get that item they so desperately wanted.

 You make offers that let them get a discount on the item.
 It’s not the same as getting it for free, but they still feel validated.

 This strategy works great if you want to make some extra sales and produce hype for a specific product.
 Try it out if you want to load your pockets and get your audience excited.

 If you don’t have the time to put this together yourself, never fear.
-Just book a discovery call and let us be the ones to get their hands dirty.
+Just book a quick 15 minute discovery call and let us be the ones to get their hands dirty.